|For:||Value, fingerprint sensor, battery performance.|

-Huawei makes powerful high-end phones.
-Unlike its rivals it also offers credible choices for people who don’t want, or can’t afford an expensive phone.
+Huawei offers powerful high-end phones.
+Unlike its rivals it also offers credible choices for those of us who don’t want, or can’t afford to pay for an expensive phone.

 There are compromises, you always expect that if you pay less.
-Yet there is little you can do on a high-end Android phone that you can’t do on a Huawei Nova 2i.
+Yet there isn’t much you can do on a high-end Android phone that you can’t do on a Huawei Nova 2i.

 Most people buying a phone in this class aren’t too interested in the technical specs.
 They want to know what the phone can do.
 We’ll get there in a minute.
 But first, and for the record, here’s what the NZ$500 asking price buys.